nodeca/nodeca/docs/nodeca-technical/server-modules.md

 });
 ```

-Filters are called from top to the bottom fo the tree.
+Filters are called from top to the bottom of the tree.
 For example, upon
 `admin.users.edit` call, we will fire filters attached to `admin`, then filters
 attached to `admin.users`, then filters attached to `admin.users.edit` and then
 action itself.